 Mouse Trick #1

-Change your mouse pointer to black extra-large.
-Keep in mind that your mouse visibility may depend on the software that you’re teaching.
-The Articulate software we train has a white/light background; therefore, having a dark mouse makes it that much easier for students to see.
+And keep in mind that your mouse visibility may depend on the software that you’re teaching.
+If the software you’re training has a white/light background, having a dark mouse makes it that much easier for students to see.

 Mouse Trick #2

 Hard to see the screen?
 Small commands in the software?
+Time to “ZoomIt!”

+Ralph Waldo Emerson said: “The secret in education lies in respecting the student.”
 Respect your students by letting them actually see what you’re teaching!
-Good luck in your training classes, and let me know if you have any questions!
+Good luck in your training classes, and let us know if you have any questions.